$0 UAE Parent Rights Quick Reference

 Dubai: The KHDA ISA Framework

 In Dubai, private schools regulated by KHDA cannot charge additional fees for special needs support without registering an Individualised Service Agreement (ISA).
-The ISA is not optional — it is the legal mechanism that authorises the school to charge you for enhanced provision beyond standard inclusive practices.
+The ISA is not optional — it is the regulatory mechanism that authorises the school to charge you for enhanced provision beyond standard inclusive practices.

 Standard inclusive practices — differentiated instruction, access to the school's SENCO, minor physical accommodations, standard behavioural interventions — must be covered by the base tuition fee.
 Schools cannot charge separately for these.